harplife/zettelkasten/lifestyle/goals/goal_get_an_it_certification.md

 This is a goal that has always been on my mind.
 Now this is an extension to the goal, [[goal_bachelor_in_cs|Get a Bachelor's Degree in Computer Science]].

 ## Objective
-Study and test to get one of the certifications listed in "Approved certifications from KNOU CS" #todo
+Study and test to get one of the certifications listed in [[lifestyle/school/knou_cs_approved_certifications|Approved Certifications for KNOU CS]].

 ## Deadline
 The end of summer in 2022.